 As you can see, the step-by-step approach is built on a different basement.
 Non-agile software companies can develop amazing applications.
 However, I often see how companies that have about 1500 developers are unable to make changes in their software because of impersonal reasons.

-ERP systems as well as medical and business management software have to be flexible because they are supposed to live a long life.
+The approach to ERP development, just like with medical and business management software, has to be flexible because these software solutions are supposed to live a long life.
 So, their code should be kept simple and maintainable as much as possible.
 As a project owner, you can reach this goal by having the same values your agile development camp has.

 In particular, you may want to appreciate their efforts to achieve simplicity of the code.